PO Box 10, Oxford, OX1 1EN

 We also license a number of private hire vehicles in the city.
 These vehicles should not be hailed in the street and should be pre-booked.
 For names and contact details of taxi firms in Oxford, please see our List of Approved Operators.

 First Great Western operate a frequent direct train service from Oxford to London Paddington (approximately every 30 minutes).

 Stagecoach run a 24 hour bus service to London called the Oxford Tube.
-The Oxford Bus Company run a similar service called the X90.
+The Oxford Bus Company's X90 is a similar service.
 Both services leave from the Oxford Bus Station at Gloucester Green.
 Visit their websites for timetables and a full list of where each bus stops.

 Visit the London Underground pages of the Transport for London website for information and maps of the London Underground.